-§ 145-20 Deconstruction requirements.
+§ 330-10 Deconstruction requirements and irrigation wells.

 - A. A well that is abandoned shall be destroyed to protect the groundwater and to eliminate potential physical hazards.
 Wells shall be sealed with nonhazardous, impervious materials which shall be permanently in place.
 All casing materials, pumping equipment, and distribution lines shall be removed.
 The excavation shall be returned to the current existing grade of the surrounding land.
-A record of abandonment shall be kept on file in the offices of the Board of Health and Nashoba Associated Boards of Health. - B. Abandoned wells, test holes, and borings shall be decommissioned so as to prevent the well, including the annular space outside the casing, from being a channel allowing the vertical movement of water. - C. The owner of a private well shall decommission the well if the well meets any of the following criteria: - (1) Construction of the well is terminated prior to completion of the well. - (2) The well owner notifies the Board that the use of the well is to be permanently discontinued. - (3) The well has been out of service for at least three years. - (4) The well is determined by the Board to be a potential hazard to public health or safety and the situation cannot be corrected. - (5) The well is determined by the Board to be in such a state of disrepair that its continued use is impractical.
+A record of abandonment shall be kept on file in the office of the Board. - B. Abandoned wells, test holes, and borings shall be decommissioned so as to prevent the well, including the annular space outside the casing, from being a channel allowing the vertical movement of water. - C. The owner of a private well shall decommission the well within six (6) months if the well meets any of the following criteria: - (1) Construction of the well is terminated prior to completion of the well. - (2) The well owner notifies the Board that the use of the well is to be permanently discontinued. - (3) The well has been out of service for at least three years. - (4) The well is determined by the Board to be a potential hazard to public health or safety and the situation cannot be corrected. - (5) The well is determined by the Board to be in such a state of disrepair that its continued use is impractical.